 The subject site is proposed to be developed with 300,000 gross square feet of light industrial uses.
-The site trip generation rates shown in the traffic study are the same as the trip generation rates recommended by the "Guidelines."
+The site trip generation rates shown in the traffic study are the same as the trip generation rates recommended by the guidelines.
 The site trip generation is 258 AM peak-hour trips (207 in, 51 out) and 258 PM peak-hour trips (51 in, 207 out).
 Using these figures, the following results are obtained under total traffic:

-TOTAL TRAFFIC CONDITIONS Intersection Critical Lane Volume (AM & PM) Level of Service (LOS, AM & PM) MD 704/Sheriff Road 1,575 1,484 Е E Sheriff Road/Addison Road 1,292 945 C A Columbia Park Road/Cabin Branch Drive 721 779 A A Sheriff Road/Cabin Branch Drive 11,485 1,273 В C service during both peak hours.
-But, the proposed site access, or the usignalized intersection of Claybrick Road with Sheriff Road are projected to have minor street average vehicle delays greater than the required 50 seconds.
+TOTAL TRAFFIC CONDITIONS Intersection Critical Lane Volume (AM & PM) Level of Service (LOS, AM & PM) MD 704/Sheriff Road 1,575 1,484 E E Sheriff Road/Addison Road 1,292 945 C A Columbia Park Road/Cabin Branch Drive 721 779 A A Sheriff Road/Cabin Branch Drive 11,485 1,273 В C

+Given these analyses, the submitted traffic study concludes that all these intersections within the study area are operating acceptably and they would continue to operate at acceptable levels of service during both peak hours.
+But the proposed site access or the unsignalized intersection of Claybrick Road with Sheriff Road are projected to have minor street average vehicle delays greater than the required 50 seconds.
 In such cases staff typically recommends a traffic signal warrant study be prepared.

-Given these analyses, the submitted traffic study concludes that all these intersections within the study area are operating acceptably and they would continue to operate at acceptable levels of